Learning to Place Objects with Programs and Iterative Self Training: Generating programs

 \section{Generating programs}

-The design of our generative model takes inspiration from previous work which use partial program intermediates to aid in program synthesis~\cite{sketch, dreamcoder}.
-These works use a partial programs to express the high-level structure, but leaves holes for low level implementation details.
-In similar fashion, we predict the high level topological structure of our program first with one network, and then ask a second network to fill in the low level instantiation details.
-This approach helps reduce overfitting to particular structure and parameter combinations.
+Previous approaches to program synthesis use partial programs to express the high-level structure but leave holes for low level implementation details~\cite{sketch, dreamcoder}.
+In similar fashion, our model uses one network to predict the topological structure of our program, and then another to fill in the details.